kreatolinux/kpkg-repo-user/README.md

 # Kreato Linux user repository
 This repository contains packages that are maintained and packaged by Kreato Linux users.
 Packages on this repository are deemed "off-limits" for the main repository, so they are stored here.

 Packages inside this repository is not maintained and/or made by Kreato Linux staff.
 Proceed at your own risk.
-Kreato Linux developers doesn't guarantee stability and/or compatibility with any of the packages available.
+Kreato Linux developers don't guarantee stability and/or compatibility with any of the packages available.

 # Usage
 This repository is disabled by default.
 You can add it to `/etc/kpkg/kpkg.conf` or clone it by hand;